usaid-cs/yesterday-i-learned/random.md

 - [Creature comforts](https://en.wiktionary.org/wiki/creature_comfort) are comforts enjoyed by creatures, i.e. primal comfort.
 Examples include taking long baths, napping, and death (haha yes).
 - [802.11b channels 1 and 14](https://en.wikipedia.org/wiki/IEEE_802.11b-1999) (somewhat intuitively) overlap with the least number of other channels.
 For [802.11g](https://en.wikipedia.org/wiki/IEEE_802.11g-2003), only channels 1 and 14 are still the best choice.
 This could be why routers ever-so-unhelpfully select channel 1 for everyone, congesting the channel.
 - The full name for 河粉 is 沙河粉, which in turn came from 广州沙河.
-- Sonic the Hedgehog is a... hedgehog.
-Knuckles the Echidna is an... echidna.
-Unfortunately [they look more or less the same](http://www.wallpaperhi.com/thumbnails/detail/20120923/sonic%20the%20hedgehog%20video%20games%20knuckles%20the%20echidna%201280x1024%20wallpaper_www.wallpaperhi.com_91.jpg).
 - So many people pour bacon fat down the drain that cities are forced to spend millions clearing out gigagram "farbergs" from the sewers.
 - The perfect steak is [3.8cm thick](https://www.thespruce.com/the-secret-to-a-juicy-steak-995233).
 - The new shortcut for shutting down Windows 10 is Win+x, u, u.